 Frame coverage isn’t the most comprehensive, and the 250D’s viewfinder AF system does feel a bit dated, especially when compared to the Nikon D5600’s more advanced 39-point AF system.

 While this won’t be too much of an issue when faced with static subjects, the large gaps between individual AF points mean that the 250D can struggle with moving ones, especially if some distance away or moving erratically.
 This isn’t the case when the camera is used in live view mode.

-Like the 200D, the 250D inherits Canon’s excellent Dual Pixel AF technology, which uses phase detection pixels on the sensor to improve AF performance in live view mode.
+As with the 200D, the 250D inherits Canon’s excellent Dual Pixel AF technology, which uses phase-detection pixels on the sensor to improve AF performance in live-view mode.
 The result is that focus acquisition in live view is speedy and precise.

 Better still, Canon has upped the number of these phase-detection pixels from 40 to 3,975 points, which improves accuracy greatly.
 When faced with moving subjects we found the 250D to perform much more consistently and accurately when set to Tracking AF in live view.

 If anything, the 250D’s stellar AF performance in live view only exacerbates how dated the 9-point viewfinder AF system feels.